merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 ## Running the "Mini Test"

-You can make anvi'o test itself very quickly by running,
+You can make anvi'o test itself very quickly anytime by running,

 ``` bash
 anvi-self-test --suite mini